sevifinance/Sevi-Docs/docs/seller/becomePartner.md

 # Better together

+Integrate Sevi as a payment option at check out of your webshop.
+Let your customers pay for the products they want now, but pay later.
+It is hassle free as Sevi does the KYC and follows up on payments.

-Save on operational cost and improve your PAR.
-SEVI enables micro lenders like MFIs, suppliers, banks and e-commerce platforms to provide group loans to their clients at low cost and low risk.
+Your customer gets a clear overview of the Payments to be paid and when.
+We hope you help you saving operational cost and improve your PAR.
+Sevi enables micro lenders like MFIs, suppliers, banks and e-commerce platforms to provide group loans to their clients at low cost and low risk.

+Furthermore the deposit is put in escrow and released on successful delivery, giving assurance to you and your customer.

+A loan is money from someone else, which you borrow for a specific period.
+So not repaying a loan is basically the same as stealing money.
+It is of utmost importance to realize repayment is a moral obligation.
+Sevi assists you to meet this obligation by sending you reminders to repay and making repayment very easy.

 ## Automated KYC